JuliaComputing/EasyConfig.jl/README.md

 ## Gotchas

-If you try to access something that doesn't exist, an empty `Config()` will sit there (a consequence of allowing intermediate levels to be created on the fly):
+If you try to access something that doesn't exist, an empty `Config()` will sit there (a consequence of creating intermediate levels on the fly):

 ```julia
 c = Config()